ForestRun2025/ardupilot_wiki/rover/source/docs/gettit.rst

 obtain an RC Transmitter that has spare channels needed for autopilot mode control and learning.

-If you want a slow skid steering rover the `WildThumper <https://www.robotgear.com.au/Product.aspx/Details/1978-Wild-Thumper-6WD-Chassis-Black-34-1-gear-ratio?gclid=CjwKEAiAirXFBRCQyvL279Tnx1ESJAB-G-QvE-d_2uQTEsca9RdetzCZYwnFaIpzZ9MFClF0L_BxBhoCEmfw_wcB>`__ varieties are very popular.
  If you want a standard car then any 1/10 scale RC car is fine.
 We prefer 1/10 scale as its large enough to easily work on and fit any gear like companion computers etc.  The 1/16 or `1/18
 <https://hobbyking.com/en_us/1-18-brushless-4wd-stadium-truck-w-18amp-system.html>`__